g-ford/cradle/part2/README.markdown

 For now I have settled on Eric Kidd's third method - using `Either String a`.
 At some point in the future I intend on moving to the fourth method due to Kidd's plea.

-> If you’re writing new Haskell libraries for public consumption, and all your errors are strings, please consider using this error-reporting method.
+> If you're writing new Haskell libraries for public consumption, and all your errors are strings, please consider using this error-reporting method.

 ## Single Digits